Accretion of Dense Clumps in the Periastron Passage of Eta Carinae: SUMMARY

 Now that the accretion process explanation for the several weeks long X-ray deep decline is established, the community should look for additional effects the accretion process has on other emission and absorption lines and continuum bands across periastron passage.
 In addition, higher resolution codes should resolve the accretion process and study the shut-off process of the secondary wind by the accreted mass.
 This is the subject of a forthcoming paper.

+We thank an anonymous referee for helpful comments.
 AK acknowledges a grant from the Irwin and Joan Jacobs fund at the Technion.
 This research was supported by the Asher Fund for Space Research at the Technion, and the Israel Science foundation.